reslp/phylociraptor/docs/introduction/minimal.rst

         mltree:
 	    method: ["iqtree", "raxml"]

 Now, let's see what would happen if you reran the mltree inference of phylociraptor after this change.
-Note, that we add `--dry` to the command, which will result in a so-called dry-run, i.e. don't actually execute, but just show me what would happen.
+Note, that we add ``--dry`` to the command, which will result in a so-called *dry-run*, i.e. don't actually execute, but just show me what would happen.

 .. code-block:: bash

         $ ./phylociraptor mltree --verbose -t local=4 --dry

-As expected, phylociraptor would prepare the data and run raxml for the 27 aligner/trimmer/bootstrap cutoff combinations that we have already completed with IQ-Tree.
+As expected, phylociraptor would prepare the data and run raxml for the 27 aligner/trimmer/bootstrap cutoff combinations that we have already completed with *IQ-Tree*.
 Doing this would actually take about 3 hours and you can skip this step unless you have the time.
 Otherwise, move on the post-processing.

 If you are happy to get into this, let's do this (runtime: 180 minutes):

 .. code-block:: bash